flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 # Uploading a New Document

-This guide provides a detailed walkthrough of seamlessly integrating document uploads into a [**process definition**](../../../../../terms/flowx-process-definition) by incorporating a user task node with an **Upload action**.
+This guide provides a detailed walkthrough for seamlessly integrating document uploads into a [**process definition**](../../../../../terms/flowx-process-definition) by incorporating a user task node with an **Upload action**.
 This feature empowers users to actively engage with the process and select the desired file for upload.

 :::info
-User task [**nodes**](../../../../../terms/flowx-node) provide a flexible framework to define and configure UI templates and actions for specific template config nodes, such as an upload file button.
+User task [**nodes**](../../../../../terms/flowx-node) provide a flexible framework to defining and configuring UI templates and actions for specific template config nodes, such as an upload file button.
 :::

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/docs_upload_proc.png)